l a i a s o l e

 created with indexhibit

-Ruidero (NYC, 2017/18) is an ongoing visual and sound inquiry on the experience of noise by Thelma García and Laia Solé.
-They nottice, register, and then isolate and transform the excess of visual and sound bits of information into an experience for passersby that blends present experiences with the pre-recorded noises and images, through smartphone-related technology.
+Ruidero is an ongoing visual and sound inquiry on the experience of noise by Thelma García and Laia Solé.
+We notice, register, and then isolate the excess of visual and sound bits of information.
+We then edit and enhance some of the noises and play them on site through smartphone-related technology creating an experience for passersby that blends present experiences with the pre-recorded noises and images.

 What is noise [ruido]?
 Can noise be appealing?
 Is noise the experience of current digital era?
 Ruidero is an ongoing exploration of everyday life “noises” within city streets.
 We isolate and transform visual and auditive bits of information.
 We display them on site, through smartphone related technology, for passersby to experience an enhanced present, in which our soundtracks and photographs blend with the excess of images, sounds of public spaces.